Three Unusual Online Money-Making Hacks

 Cons: While hair does grow back, it grows too slowly to be able use as regular or frequent source of extra income.
 Also, even those with long hair may have to grow it out further to obtain the minimum length required as hair is usually not the same length.
 Cutting off your hair may not be a desirable option due to how it affects your appearance and the fact that it does take time to grow back.
 Additionally, some unreputable sites won’t provide buyer/seller security against scams or the site itself may be a fly-by-night operation taking money for registration and ads then shutting the site down and re-opening under another name.
 Make sure to carry out your due diligence, researching the site or company which you plan to use and look at reviews.
 Make sure the company did not just open even if it says this means they offer more than other sites.

 This platform allows you to earn money or rewards such as Amazon gift cards by completing micro tasks on different types of projects.
-The company is called CrowdFlower.
-A crowd sourcing agency founded in 2007.
-Similar to MTurk, CrowdFlower works with online corporations to help them handle random tasks that make up a complete project.
+The company, a crowd sourcing agency founded in 2007 under the name CrowdFlower, changed it's name to Figure Eight in April, 2018.
+Similar to MTurk, Figure Eight works with online corporations to help them handle random tasks that make up a complete project.
 The platform combines artificial intelligence technology with human oversight, making use of the strengths and weaknesses of machines and humans.
 While computers may be more accurate sometimes, human judgement is called for at a level of subtlety that machines can't reproduce.
 At the same time human judgement on a grand scale may be faulty, or may shift over time when rating numerous tasks.
 Combining both allows each to compensate for the other's flaws.

 The dashboard provides information about each job you are interested in working on.
 The first number is the level of the job.
 Pay/task is the amount paid for each individual task completed with a job.
 Tasks are the number of total tasks in that project.
 Tasks tend to be the same within a project with a number of the same types of items that can be completed.
 The number of tasks rarely remains the same since more than one contributor can take the job and work on the tasks.
 The recommendation is an evaluation filled out by the contributor based on their satisfaction completing the job.